Orbán's EU presidency: 'We'll just have to pinch our noses'

 "Then you are on [a] slippery slope when it comes to the whole structure of the rotating EU presidency," they added.

-The second diplomat said: "It's not going to go anywhere ... we'll just have to pinch our noses for a few months".
+The second EU diplomat said: "It's not going to go anywhere ... we'll just have to pinch our noses for a few months".

 "Let's not overestimate the presidency's impact on EU policy.
 They [Hungary] can't do as they please and will be pushed aside by larger member states if they were to misbehave badly," he said.